AspectOfJerry/BapUtils/README.md

   <summary>Dungeons</summary>

 - Trust feature to let other players take your own party if you go afk
-- Add better dragon name in the m7 boss fight
+- Better dragon name in the m7 boss fight (might not happen because there is already a sbe/skytils feature that let you do this
 - Display dragon hp
 - Display dungeon secret route (might not happen or will take a really long time to make)